maronuu/InteractiveEpipolar/README.md

 Input 8th point on view_1 -> Input 8th point on view_2

-Then, a result will be show up.
+Then, a result will show up.
 It is to be saved to `InteractiveEpipolar/output/{picture_name}.png`

 ![result](https://user-images.githubusercontent.com/63549742/120671200-1df68600-c4cc-11eb-9b53-fba297430e54.png)

 ## Description
-A detailed explanation on Epipolar Geometry is [here](https://docs.opencv.org/3.4/da/de9/tutorial_py_epipolar_geometry.html).
+A detailed explanation of Epipolar Geometry is [here](https://docs.opencv.org/3.4/da/de9/tutorial_py_epipolar_geometry.html).

-Note that this implementation is using 8-points algorithm, which can solve it linearly, but it lacks a robustness.
+Note that this implementation is using an 8-points algorithm, which can solve it linearly, but it lacks robustness.
-Actually, `output/result.png` falls short of ccurate epilines.
+Actually, `output/result.png` falls short of accurate epilines.
-For more accurate calculation,
+For a more accurate calculation,
-- Utilizes extracted features to find matched points like [Flann based matcher](https://docs.opencv.org/3.4/dc/de2/classcv_1_1FlannBasedMatcher.html).
+- Utilize extracted features to find matched points like [Flann-based matcher](https://docs.opencv.org/3.4/dc/de2/classcv_1_1FlannBasedMatcher.html).
-- Gets far greater number of points (automatically).
+- Get a far greater number of points (automatically).